Nigel-Karunaratne/Java-Based-Interpreted-Language/README.md

 > README.md is incomplete

-> For Comp Sci 2 (Spring 2023) Honors Project.
+> This is a CMPSC-F132-B (Spring 2023) Honors Project.

 This project involved creating an interpreter for a fictional, made-up language.

 The purpose of this project was to understand how computers actually run computer code.